rdwz/Moshier-Ephemeris-JS/README.md

 y  =  $moshier.epsilon.coseps * rec[1]  +  $moshier.epsilon.sineps * rec[2]; // utilizes $moshier.epsilon
 ```

-So in conclusion, this 0.0000005 difference in the Sun's `apparentLongitude` between versions 0.1.0 and 1.0.0 is a bugfix and a feature, not a bug.
+This 0.0000005 difference in the Sun's `apparentLongitude` between versions 0.1.0 and 1.0.0 is probably good.

 Everything else appears to be exactly the same according to my tests.

-2) Tiny correction (0.1*e-15 or 0.000000000000001) on moon `illuminatedFraction` and `phaseDaysPast / phaseDaysBefore` from gplan refactoring.
-Most likely due to the conversion differences between radians-to-seconds and seconds-to-radians constants (RTS and STR) in app.
-Possibly solution is using equations involving Math.PI instead.
+2) Found tiny correction (0.1*e-15 or 0.000000000000001) on moon `illuminatedFraction` and `phaseDaysPast / phaseDaysBefore` as a result of gplan refactoring.
+This was most likely due to the use of conversion constants for radians-to-seconds and seconds-to-radians (RTS and STR) in the app.
+One possible solution would be to use equations involving Math.PI instead, however this tiny difference seems unimportant and an issue with javascript's math rather than the refactor.